Public goods games on any population structure: Results

 \subsection{General roles of local structures}

-Next, we investigate the general roles of local structures on classic random networks, from random regular (ER), small-world (SW), and scale-free (BA) by Fig.~\ref{fig_randomgraph}\textbf{a}--\textbf{c}.
-These networks are randomly generated by given parameters, hence the need of studying a lot of random structures under the same network parameters.
+Next, we investigate the general roles of local structures on classic random networks, including random (ER), small-world (WS), and scale-free (BA) as shown in Fig.~\ref{fig_randomgraph}\textbf{A}--\textbf{C}.
+These networks are randomly generated by given parameters.

-Random regular networks reflect the effect of average degree (Fig.~\ref{fig_randomgraph}\textbf{a}).
-We use the Erd{\H{o}}s--R{\'e}nyi (ER) algorithm~\cite{erdos1959random} to generate random regular networks.
+Random networks reflect the effect of average degree on cooperation when heterogeneity is present (Fig.~\ref{fig_randomgraph}\textbf{A}).
+We use the Erd{\H{o}}s--R{\'e}nyi (ER) algorithm~\cite{erdos1959random} to generate random networks, which leads to a Poisson degree distribution.
 Among $N=100$ nodes, there can be at most $N(N-1)/2$ edges.
 Let the probability of an edge existing be $p$, then the average degree of the network is approximately $\langle k\rangle\approx p(N-1)$, which increases with $p$.
-We find that the critical synergy factor in spatial PGGs increases with $p$, which indicates that an average degree increase is detrimental to cooperation.
-This is consistent with the conclusions in pairwise games~\cite{ohtsuki2006simple, allen2017evolutionary}.
+We find that the critical synergy factor in PGGs increases with $p$, which indicates that an average degree increase is detrimental to cooperation.
+This is consistent with previous findings for pairwise games~\cite{ohtsuki2006simple, allen2017evolutionary}.